 When you are infertile or undergoing infertility treatments, then you will find yourself in situations where you need to attend baby showers of your friends.
 Baby showers are one of the happy events in the life of a woman.
 As a friend or relative, you need to make sure that you are positive towards the baby shower invitations.

-One of the most common practices to celebrate an expected childbirth is Baby Shower.
-Though the term is new but the custom has been followed since ancient times.
-In India, rituals related with childbirth and pregnancy was performed, in form of organizing a party or function.
+One of the most common practices to celebrate expected childbirth is Baby Shower.
+Though the term is new the custom has been followed since ancient times.
+In India, rituals related to childbirth and pregnancy was performed, in the form of organizing a party or function.
 Mostly women are invited to present gifts and have some fun games.
 Baby Showers are happy moments to enjoy but it can be a struggle for women dealing with infertility.
-Infertility is characterized by disability to attain pregnancy.
+(2) Infertility is characterized by disability to attain pregnancy.
 The celebration of Baby Showers can be annoying for these women and people should be sensitive enough while inviting them in the get-together.
+(1)

 What are Baby Showers?

 - Baby Showers is a term used for a custom in which the expected birth of a child is celebrated.
 (3)

 - It is celebrated by presenting gifts to the mother at a party or get-together.

 - Baby Showers is generally hosted by any of the close friends of the expectant mother.
 It is treated impolitely to ask for gifts on behalf of their own family member.